Destinations, South Carolina, Travel, USA

 Hotel Trundle

-Hotel Trundle is a “Unique Boutique” hotel in the heart of downtown, and it unequivocallyΒ lives up to both of those descriptors.
+Columbia’s Hotel Trundle is a “Unique Boutique” hotel in the heart of downtown, and it unequivocally lives up to both of those descriptors.

 Alyssa eating a bagel in bed

-Breakfast is delivered to your room each morning – just make sure you place your order online the night before (Hotel Trundle helpfully texts you a link!).
-You’ll get to choose your meal and your delivery window, which is so convenient – except when you accidentally sleep through your alarm, because you’re in a cozy sleep cocoon thanks to the comfortable bed and blackout shades.
+Breakfast is delivered to your room each morning—just make sure you place your order online through the link in your text messages the night before.
+You’ll get to choose your meal and your delivery window, which is so convenient, except when you accidentally sleep through your alarm, because you’re in a cozy sleep cocoon thanks to the comfortable bed and blackout shades (not that I’m speaking from experience…).
 I don’t envy the sight of my groggy and confused self receiving breakfast at the door!
-If you happen to find yourself in the same position, you canΒ be grateful that there’s fresh coffee just steps away in the lobby.
+If you happen to find yourself in the same position, you can be grateful that there’s fresh coffee just steps away in the lobby.

 WITH MORE TIME IN COLUMBIA